ARRGGHHH I’m Psionic

 5rings and cloaks of protection

-In the Psionic Blast on Non-Psionics (Appendix D), the attacked creature’s total intelligence and wisdom is used to figure saving throws.
+In the Psionic Blast on Non-Psionics table (Appendix D), the attacked creature’s total intelligence and wisdom is used to figure saving throws.
 However, wisdom is not a standard given attribute of monsters.
 To compute the wisdom of non-psionic monsters, use the following table:

 Intelligence of Creature Wisdom Range